 A visit to DSP Online or in-park is a real eye opener and you are left with a profound sense of hope.
 We no longer need to wonder what we can do about the climate crisis.
 We don’t need to wait for the government or super-rich to act.
 Any of us can become a rewilding expert and planet saver.
 Greta Thunberg might soon be telling us about how she has rewilded her school yard.
 No pressure Greta!

-This article first appeared in a newsletter from a Letts Group think tank called Surviving.
+This article first appeared in a Letts Group publication called the Letts Journal.